Regaleira

 Regaleira (Japanese: レガレイラ, foaled April 12, 2021) is an active Japanese Thoroughbred racehorse.
 She won the 2023 Hopeful Stakes, the 2024 Arima Kinen and the 2025 Queen Elizabeth II Cup.
+After her 2025 season, she was awarded the JRA Award for Best Older Filly or Mare.

 She was named after Quinta da Regaleira, a palace located at Sintra, Portugal.

 Racing career

 2023: two-year-old season

 Regaleira debuted at the Hakodate Racecourse on July 9 in a two-year-old newcomer race on turf at a distance of 1,800 meters.
-Started at 1.4 odds favorite, her jockey, Christophe Lemaire, sat her in the middle of the pack, and on the final straight, she overtook the frontrunner to win the race.
+Started as the 1.4-odds favorite, her jockey, Christophe Lemaire, sat her in the middle of the pack, and on the final straight, she overtook the frontrunner to win the race.

 Following that, she competed in the Listed Ivy Stakes on October 21.
 Once again, she was the most favored horse.
 She ran in third position and made a determined effort to close the gap in the final stretch but fell short, finishing in third place behind Danon Ayers Rock.

 On December 28, she competed in her first graded stakes race and first Grade 1 race, the Hopeful Stakes at Nakayama Racecourse.
 After trailing in the rear during the early stages, she unleashed an exceptional finishing burst on the outside in the final stretch, overtaking Shin Emperor to claim victory.
 This marked the first time a filly won the Hopeful Stakes since it became an open race for both colts and fillies in 2000.
 (Note: The race was restricted to colts and geldings from 1991 to 2003, and fillies were not allowed to participate.)
 Additionally, this was the first victory by a filly in a mixed 2-year-old Grade 1 race since Tenmon won the Asahi Hai Futurity Stakes in 1980.
 This was also the first Grade 1 victory for a Suave Richard progeny.